 The gallery programme began in 1984 in a Victorian terraced house in London’s East End.
 Initially named Interim Art the gallery changed its name to Maureen Paley in 2004 as a celebration of its 20th anniversary.
-Since September 1999 the gallery has been situated in its present location in Herald Street, Bethnal Green.
-In July 2017 Maureen Paley opened a project space in Hove called Morena di Luna.
-From its inception, the gallery’s aim has remained consistent: to promote great and innovative artists in all media.
+Since September 1999 the gallery has been situated in light industrial space in Bethnal Green.
+In July 2017 Maureen Paley opened a second space in Hove called Morena di Luna.
+In October 2020 a third space was opened in Shoreditch, London called Studio M. From its inception the gallery’s aim has remained consistent: to promote great and innovative artists in all media.

-Maureen Paley was one of the first to present contemporary art in London’s East End and has been a pioneer of the current scene promoting and showing art from Europe, Northern, Central and Southern America as well as from the UK.
-Gallery artists include Turner prize winners Wolfgang Tillmans, 2000, and Gillian Wearing, 1997, and Turner Prize nominees Lawrence Abu Hamdan, 2019, Rebecca Warren, 2006 and Liam Gillick, 2002.
-Represented artists include AA Bronson and General Idea, Peter Hujar, 2018 Jarman Award winner Daria Martin and James Welling.
+Maureen Paley was one of the first to present contemporary art in London’s East End and has been a pioneer of the current scene, promoting and showing a diverse range of international artists.
+Gallery artists include Turner Prize winners Lawrence Abu Hamdan, 2019; Wolfgang Tillmans, 2000 and Gillian Wearing, 1997 as well as Turner Prize nominees Rebecca Warren, 2006; Liam Gillick, 2002; Jane and Louise Wilson, 1999 and Hannah Collins, 1993.
+Represented artists also include AA Bronson, Felipe Baeza, Tom Burr, Michaela Eichwald, Morgan Fisher, General Idea, Anne Hardy, Peter Hujar, Michael Krebber, Daria Martin, Paulo Nimer Pjota, Olivia Plender, Stephen Prina, Maaike Schoorel, Hannah Starkey, Oscar Tuazon, and James Welling.